icechips/vmfarms/README.txt

 vmfarms.db

-	- the apps database
+	- the apps database (created after the first run)

 vmfarms.py

-	- this script hosts the flask webserver, and handles the write to the db and the url endpoint/argument
+	- this script hosts the flask webserver, and handles the create/write to the db and the url endpoint/argument

 Dockerfile

 	- the dockerfile used for image creation

-docker-compose.yaml
+docker_compose.yaml

 	- used to configure the building of the docker container